Suicide bombers kill at least three in northeast Nigeria

 A source at the mortuary of Borno State hospital in Maiduguri confirmed it had received three corpses after the blast.
 Another hospital source said 16 people injured in the attack had been brought in.

-Buhari has held talks with counterparts in neighbouring countries to set up a joint force to tackle the insurgents and he is planning to visit Cameroon later this month to discuss deeper collaboration.
+Buhari has held talks with counterparts in neighboring countries to set up a joint force to tackle the insurgents and he is planning to visit Cameroon later this month to discuss deeper collaboration.

 Buhari is also due to visit U.S. President Barack Obama in Washington on July 20 and the fight against Boko Haram is likely to be high on the agenda.